Pelita Jaya Basketball Club

-Pelita Jaya Basketball Club is a professional basketball club owned by Bakrie Group.
-Competing in the Perbasi's highest division since 1989, Pelita Jaya was Indonesian league champions four times, in 1990, 1991–1992, 2017, 2024.
-They also won All Indonesian Cup three times, in 2016, 2023, and 2024.
+Pelita Jaya Jakarta Basketball Club (colloquially known as PJ) is an Indonesian professional basketball club owned by Bakrie Group.
+Competing in the Perbasi's highest division since 1989, Pelita Jaya was IBL and Kobatama champions four times throughout they're history, in 1990, 1991–1992, 2017, 2024.
+They also won All-Indonesian Cup three times, in 2016, 2023, and 2024.

 Club history

 Pelita Jaya Basketball is a professional basketball club based in Jakarta.
 Born in October 1988 as the involvement of the Bakrie Business Group in its efforts to participate in fostering national sports achievements.
 Over time, this idea transformed into an obsession and commitment to continue developing Pelita Jaya Basketball as a realization of the contribution of the Bakrie family to the community (in the field of sports), to become the number one basketball club in Indonesia.

 Pelita Jaya Basketball once acquired the semi-professional clubs, Citra Satria Jakarta for 2000 & 2001 season as Bali Jeff Citra Satria-Pelita and Dwidasa Mitra Guntur for 2004 & 2005 season as Mitra Kalila.

 After running for more than 30 years, Pelita Jaya Basketball athletes have proven able to score achievements on a national and international scale.
 They also took part in raising the name of the nation in the arena of the SEA Games and the Asian Games.

-Pelita Jaya Basketball, which is now under the auspices of PT Pelita Jaya Bakrie, has become one of the pioneers in the professionals sport management in Indonesia who manages the provision of funds, infrastructure, educational scholarships, recruitment and coaching systems to achievements.
+Pelita Jaya Basketball, which is now under PT Pelita Jaya Bakrie, manages the provision of funds, infrastructure, educational scholarships, recruitment and coaching systems to achievements.

 In December 2024, Pelita Jaya participated in exhibition games against four NBL1 South teams in Melbourne, Australia.